qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 I will copy some of these methods to the new classes, but I will keep them as simple as possible.

 And voilà!
-We are pretty much done with the implementation of the new API.
+We are pretty much done with the implementation of the new API itself.

+## Processing the requests

 Now, we need to process the requests and generates meaningful responses to successfully integrate with the EVS Client.

-## Processing the requests
+### Listing validation profiles

 The easiest endpoint to process is the `GET /profiles` route.
 It allows the EVS Client to know all validators supported by Matchbox, and show them in the EVS Client GUI.
 In FHIR, these validators are called profiles, and they are used to validate FHIR resources.
+Looking at the HTTP Validator gives us a first idea of what we need to return in this endpoint.

 We list all the profiles loaded in Matchbox, and return them as a JSON array.
 We return both the FHIR profile identifier, used by Matchbox to locate the profile, and the FHIR